Al McKibbon

-Al McKibbon (January 1, 1919 - July 29, 2005) was an American jazz double bassist, known for his work in bop, hard bop, and Latin jazz.
+Alfred Benjamin McKibbon (January 1, 1919 - July 29, 2005) was an American jazz double bassist, known for his work in bebop, hard bop, and Latin jazz.

 In 1947, after working with Lucky Millinder, Tab Smith, J. C. Heard, and Coleman Hawkins, he replaced Ray Brown in Dizzy Gillespie's band, in which he played until 1950.
-In the 1950s he recorded with the Miles Davis nonet, Earl Hines, Count Basie, Johnny Hodges, Thelonious Monk, Mongo Santamaria, George Shearing, Cal Tjader, Herbie Nichols and Hawkins.
+In the 1950s, he recorded with the Miles Davis nonet, Earl Hines, Count Basie, Johnny Hodges, Thelonious Monk, Mongo Santamaría, George Shearing, Cal Tjader, Herbie Nichols, and Hawkins.
 McKibbon was credited with interesting Tjader in Latin music while he played in Shearing's group.

-In 1999, the first album in his own name, Tumbao Para Los Congueros De Mi Vida, was released.
+In 1999, he released the first album under his own name, Tumbao Para Los Congueros De Mi Vida.
 McKibbon's second album, Black Orchid, was released in 2004.